Tropical Dynamics of Markov Surfaces: Introduction

 The shape of the skeleton may be described as a trimmed tetrahedral cone (if $d<0$; if $d\geq 0$ then we do not trim), which also looks like a ``piecewise-linear hyperboloid.''
 The plane $\Pi=\{x_1+x_2+x_3=0\}$ can be seen as the `base' of that hyperboloid, and in fact the orthogonal projection $Sk\to\Pi$ is a homeomorphism.
 The triangle and infinite components mentioned above form an equilateral tripod picture on $\Pi$; see Figure \ref{fig:projection-tripod}.

-The action of $\trop(s_i)$'s on the plane $\Pi$ may be seen as a reflection along its fixed set (see Figure \ref{fig:projection-tripod} for sketches of fixed sets $\mathsf{Fix}(\trop(s_i))$).
+The action of $\trop(s_i)$'s on the plane $\Pi$ may be seen as a reflection along its fixed set (see Figure \ref{fig:projection-tripod} for sketches of fixed sets $\Fix(\trop(s_i))$).
 If we apply $\trop(s_i)$'s to the `tripod lines,' we see that the tripod reflects and develops to a new picture as in Figure \ref{fig:projection-tripod-lv1}.
 Freeze that figure, and apply reflections once again.
 This gives Figure \ref{fig:projection-tripod-lv2}.
 If we continue do this, we get a family of triangles that reminds us the $(\infty,\infty,\infty)$-triangle group action on $\Hh^2$, as sketched in Figure \ref{fig:inf-inf-inf-triangle}.

 Now we have observed that the triangles in Figure \ref{fig:projection-tripod-lv2} correspond to ideal triangles in the hyperbolic plane.
-This helps us to correspond most of the skeleton with $\Hh^2$, except for the rays emitting from triangles.
-It turns out that it fills up `rational rays' in $\R^3$: one can even describe those rays as $\R_{\geq 1}\cdot\frac12d\cdot(q,p,p+q)$, $\R_{\geq 1}\cdot\frac12d\cdot(p,p+q,q)$, or $\R_{\geq 1}\cdot\frac12d\cdot(p+q,q,p)$, where $(p,q)$ are coprime nonnegative integers.
+If we exclude the rays emitting from triangles, we get a subset of the skeleton corresponding to $\Hh^2$ \emph{equivariantly}.
+It turns out that it fills up `rational rays' in $\R^3$: one can even describe those rays as $\{(tq,tp,t(p+q)) : t\leq\frac12d\}$ or its images under a coordinate permutation, where $(p,q)$ runs through coprime nonnegative integers.
 See Figure \ref{fig:skeleton-and-exception-lines} to see the spatial configuration of these rays.